Testing energy-community & climate-resilient integrated paradigm for carbon neutrality and energy poverty shielding in MED city-port hinterlands

 - @LINKING PARTNER: UCY

-- @RELEVANCE WITH THE WORKPLAN: action 2.5 (FR), One of the outcomes of the StoRES Living Lab is the development of the Online tool, with which all the data collected from the pilot sites were gathered and displayed in a dedicated interactive web portal.
+- @RELEVANCE WITH THE WORKPLAN: action 2.5 (EN), One of the outcomes of the StoRES Living Lab is the development of the Online tool, with which all the data collected from the pilot sites were gathered and displayed in a dedicated interactive web portal.
 Average profiles are calculated for each season as well as key indicators.
 This tool business logic could be leveraged to monitor REC performance, in combination with the energy tracking platform to be deployed in the action 2.5.

 - In addition, the gained experience regarding the installation of storage systems alongside PVs, can also be adapted to introduce such policies in MED countries.
 The inclusion of less expensive Energy Storage Systems (ESS) options in the design of Smart Energy Grids, will promote PV penetration in such networks